wilsonmar/oss-perf/elk-install-aws.md

   * AWS is now supported by Elastic Support.

   * AWS controls the <strong>elasticsearch.yml</strong> file containing settings to tweak.
-  The elasticsearch service makes sure everything works perfectly.
+  The AWS elasticsearch service makes sure everything works perfectly.

 <a id="Install">
 ## Install Steps</a>